 What happens once the petition has been applied for?

 Once the petition has been issued and served, it will be advertised in The London Gazette, no less than 7 days before the petition hearing.
-The Gazette advertisement is bad news for any company because as soon as this happens your bank and any lenders will freeze your company accounts.
+The Gazette advertisement is bad news for your company because as soon as this happens your bank and any lenders will freeze your company accounts.
 This will make it difficult for you to trade as you will not be able to pay debts or receive any monies into your account so in effect the business will usually cease to trade.
 Once you become aware of a petition against your company, there are options available to you to take control back before your company is forcefully wound-up.

-Once the winding up petition has been issued in the High Court, a date will be set for the court to consider the petition, issue a Winding-Up Order (WUO) and appoint a liquidator, usually the Official Receiver (OR), who will wind your company up.
-Between the issuing of the petition and the date for liquidator appointment, your company will have the opportunity to pay off the debt or defend its actions for not paying the debt.
+Once the WUP has been issued in the High Court, a hearing date will be set for the court to consider the petition, issue a Winding-Up Order (WUO) and appoint a liquidator – usually the official receiver (OR) – who will wind your company up.
+Between the issuing of the petition and the hearing at court, your company will have the opportunity to pay off the debt or defend its actions for not paying the debt.

-As both hearings take place at the High Court, your company will require the presence of a barrister.
+As the hearing of the petition takes place at the High Court, your company will require the presence of a barrister.
 This additional cost can make defending your company’s actions very expensive when a petition has already been served.

-What happens next for your company depends entirely on whether you pay the debt or decide to do nothing about the petition.
+What happens next for your company depends entirely on whether it can repay the debt.

-- If you pay off the debt to your creditor before the appointment of a liquidator, you will still have to attend the winding up hearing.
+- If you repay the petitioning creditor before the hearing, you will still have to attend the court.

 - You should be aware that once the petition has been advertised, even if you pay off the initial debt, this may not get the petition removed.
 It’s is possible that any other creditors who are owed money may look to take action on the back of the winding up petition already issued.
 For this reason it is always wise to involve an insolvency practitioner or solicitor if you are considering paying a creditor after a petition has been issued.

-- However, if you choose to do nothing about the petition, a liquidator will be appointed by the court who will sell the assets of your company, investigate you, and any other directors, for any wrongdoing and ensure that your company is dissolved, with any monies realised being distributed amongst creditors.
+- However, if you choose to do nothing about the petition, a liquidator will be appointed by the court who will sell the assets of your company, investigate you and any other directors for any wrongdoing and ensure that your company is dissolved, with any monies realised being distributed amongst creditors.